 Beneficiary Income and Race/Ethnicity Status Cost-Sharing Responsibility Family income is 211% or less of the poverty income level and is a member of a federally recognized Native American Tribe or Alaska Native.
-No enrollment feesNo prescription co-paymentsNo co-payments for office visits for eligibility, fees, deductibles, copayments, and other cost sharing charges, health benefits coverage that was previously provided to children eligible under the Program was equivalent to coverage provided for dependents under North Carolina Medicaid Program except for the following:
+No enrollment fees No prescription co-payments No co-payments for office visits meet the coverage requirements set forth in this subsection.
+Except as otherwise provided for eligibility, fees, deductibles, copayments, and other cost sharing charges, health benefits coverage that was previously provided to children eligible under the Program was equivalent to coverage provided for dependents under North Carolina Medicaid Program except for the following: